ERMETE-Lab/ROSE-ROM4FOAM/README.md

 ## Installation notes

-To compile all the application execute "./Allwmake.sh" in the terminal.
+To compile all the applications, execute "./Allwmake.sh" in the terminal.
 To clean every solver "./Allwclean.sh" in the terminal.

 ## How to cite